nujabes403/generator-klay-dapp/generators/app/templates/tutorial.md

 We will make super simple contract called "Count" contract.

 a.
 There would be just one storage variable called `count`.
 b.
 User can increase `count` variable by 1 or decrease it by 1.
 So there would be two functions, `plus` function which increases `count` variable by 1, and `minus` function which decreases `count` variable by 1.
 That's all!
-For helping your understanding, let me show screenshot our tutorial app will be like.

-[tutorial app screenshot]

 ### 2) Setup variable
 Before setting variable, we should specify solidity version.
 Let's use 0.4.23 stable version.